Jobs & Unemployment

 Obesity rates reveal similar trends.
 While overall obesity rates are higher among adults—as high as 47% for Black and Hispanic Americans—the disparities among childhood obesity rates are much starker.
 For example, 26% of Hispanic children aged 2-19 are obese, whereas only 14% of white children are.
 Black children are also more likely to be diagnosed with ADHD—approximately 10.7% of Black children are diagnosed with ADHD, while only 8% of white children and 6.5% of Hispanic children are.

 Several factors may contribute to these trends.
 One such example could include racial disparities in access to nutritious food.
-According to data from the Department of Agriculture, 21% of Black households and 16% of Hispanic households report experiencing food insecurity, though only 8% of white households do.
+According to data from the Department of Agriculture, 19.1% of Black households and 15.6% of Hispanic households reported experiencing food insecurity in 2019, compared to 7.9% of white households.
 Other factors may relate to the differing environmental exposures of different racial groups.
 Additional data, including a study from the Environmental Protection Agency’s National Center for Environmental Assessment, find that Black populations as well as those below the poverty level are more likely to live closer to sources of toxic emissions than the average household, which may have a number of deleterious health effects.
 The CDC also advises that children of some racial and ethnic groups, such as non-Hispanic African-Americans, are also at higher risk for lead exposure, which has been demonstrated to have negative effects on lifetime health.

 Access to healthcare may also play a contributing role in these disparities.
 Hispanic Americans are significantly less likely to be insured than white Americans, as are Black Americans to a lesser extent.
 Additional data from the CDC also shows that Black and Hispanic people are less likely than their white peers to have received vaccinations for tetanus and human papillomavirus (HPV); for example, two-thirds of white people surveyed had received vaccination for tetanus, whereas just over half of Black and Hispanic people did.
 Black and Hispanic Americans under the age of 19 were also less likely to receive an annual flu shot compared to white and Asian Americans.